-Kerala Rains: 5 dead in major landslide near Munnar, several feared trapped
+Kerala Rains: Death toll in Munnar landslide rises to 13, several trapped

-Kocchi, Aug 07: 5 people have died so far after a major landslide in Munnar as heavy rains continues to batter Kerala.
+Kocchi, Aug 07: Thirteen people have died, several still missing after a major landslide in Munnar as heavy rains continues to batter Kerala.

-Between 70 and 80 people lived in that area, officials also said, adding they did not know, at this point, how many were trapped.
+The landslide occurred at Pettimudi estate, a tea plantation in Rajamala area near Munnar, where around 80 people reside and several are feared trapped under the debris.

+Around 82 people were living there in four labour camps.
+We are not sure many people were present there at the time of the landslide.
+Airlifting of marooned people is not possible right now due to bad weather, said Kerala Revenue Min E Chandrasekharan.

 Chief Minister Pinarayi Vijayan tweeted that an NDRF team had been deployed, with a second team - based in nearby Thrissur - also on its way.